Skip to the main content

 What You Need

-Applicants who have been out of practice for a period of time also may have to demonstrate that they are currently competent to practise.
+Applicants who have been out of practice for a period also must demonstrate that they are currently competent to practise.

-For details about registration requirements, contact ACP or visit the ACP website.
+For details about all registration requirements, contact ACP or visit the ACP website.

 Working in Alberta

-Pharmacy technicians who are registered and in good standing with a regulatory organization elsewhere in Canada may be eligible for registration in Alberta if registered pharmacy technicians in the two jurisdictions have similar responsibilities and competencies.
-For more information, see What if I am already certified in another province or territory in Canada? and the Alberta College of Pharmacy (ACP).
+Pharmacy technicians who are registered and in good standing with a regulatory body elsewhere in Canada may be eligible for registration in Alberta.

 Was this page useful?